-Before I started using Canva to design the majority of the products that I sell from my blog, I used programs like MS Word.
+Before I started using Canva to design the majority of the products that I sell from my blog, I tried used programs like MS Word and Google Docs.

-But..I didn’t like using Word for several reasons:
+But..I didn’t like using these programs for several reasons:

-- On the design front, MS Word was very limited
+- On the design front, MS Word is very limited to me

 - Word doesnt have enough built in design features and things that you could use to accessorize your designs

 - Google docs is great for creating content…but like MS Word has limited design capabilities